sergiotabanelli/proxysql/README.md

 Query OK, 1 row affected (0,02 sec)
 ```

 Then we add the query rules, for this scenario we need only one, that will identify query that will need read consistency enforcement, all the others query will be assumed to need write consistency enforcement.
-As for standard ProxySQL the C19 patch identify read consistency query if it match a query rule with a valid `gtid_from_hostgroup` field.
+As for standard ProxySQL the C19 patch identify read consistency query if it match a query rule with a valid `gtid_from_hostgroup` field, we also set `multiplex` to `2` because we don't want multiplex disabled for queries with `@` in the digest.
 ```
-Admin>INSERT INTO mysql_query_rules(rule_id,active,match_digest,destination_hostgroup,gtid_from_hostgroup,apply) VALUES(1,1,'^SELECT',1,1,1);
+Admin>INSERT INTO mysql_query_rules(rule_id,active,match_digest,destination_hostgroup,multiplex,gtid_from_hostgroup,apply) VALUES(1,1,'^SELECT',1,2,1,1);
 Query OK, 1 row affected (0,05 sec)
 ```